Fibromyalgia: Pathophysiology

-As of 2022, the pathophysiology of fibromyalgia has not yet been elucidated and several theories have been suggested.
+As of 2023, the pathophysiology of fibromyalgia had not yet been elucidated.
+The prevailing view was that the fibromyalgia condition resulted from an amplification of pain by the central nervous system, but other theories have also been suggested.

 Nervous system

-Pain processing abnormalities

 Chronic pain can be divided into three categories.
 Nociceptive pain is pain caused by inflammation or damage to tissues.
 Neuropathic pain is pain caused by nerve damage.
 Nociplastic pain (or central sensitization) is less understood and is the common explanation of the pain experienced in fibromyalgia.
 Because the three forms of pain can overlap, fibromyalgia patients may experience nociceptive (e.g., rheumatic illnesses) and neuropathic (e.g., small fiber neuropathy) pain, in addition to nociplastic pain.

-Nociplastic pain (central sensitization)
+Central nervous system

 Fibromyalgia can be viewed as a condition of nociplastic pain.
 Nociplastic pain is caused by an altered function of pain-related sensory pathways in the periphery and the central nervous system, resulting in hypersensitivity.

-Nociplastic pain is commonly referred to as "Nociplastic pain syndrome" because it is coupled with other symptoms.
-These include fatigue, sleep disturbance, cognitive disturbance, hypersensitivity to environmental stimuli, anxiety, and depression.
-Nociplastic pain is caused by either (1) increased processing of pain stimuli or (2) decreased suppression of pain stimuli at several levels in the nervous system, or both.
+As of 2023, the underlying processes of nociplastic pain remain poorly understood.
+Nociplastic pain may be caused by either (1) increased processing of pain stimuli or (2) decreased suppression of pain stimuli at several levels in the nervous system, or both.
+Nociplastic pain has been referred to as "Nociplastic pain syndrome" because it is coupled with other symptoms including fatigue, sleep disturbance, cognitive disturbance, hypersensitivity to environmental stimuli, anxiety, and depression.
+Nociplastic pain states can be triggered by a variety of stressors such as trauma, infections, and chronic stressors.
+A 2024 review said that symptoms such as fatigue, sleep, memory, and mood problems, and sensitivity to non-painful sensory stimuli were also CNS-driven symptoms that were inherent to nociplastic pain.

-Neuropathic pain
+In 2023, the Fibromyalgia: Imbalance of Threat and Soothing Systems (FITSS) model was suggested as a working hypothesis.
+According to the FITSS model, the salience network (also known as the midcingulo-insular network) may remain continuously hyperactive due to an imbalance in emotion regulation, which is reflected by an overactive "threat" system and an underactive "soothing" system.
+This hyperactivation, along with other mechanisms, may contribute to fibromyalgia.

+Neuroimaging studies have observed that fibromyalgia patients have increased grey matter in the right postcentral gyrus and left angular gyrus, and decreased grey matter in the right cingulate gyrus, right paracingulate gyrus, left cerebellum, and left gyrus rectus.
+These regions are associated with affective and cognitive functions and with motor adaptations to pain processing.
+Other studies have documented decreased grey matter of the default mode network in people with fibromyalgia.
+These deficits are associated with pain processing.

+Peripheral and autonomic nervous systems

 An alternative hypothesis to nociplastic pain views fibromyalgia as a stress-related dysautonomia with neuropathic pain features.
 This view highlights the role of autonomic and peripheral nociceptive nervous systems in the generation of widespread pain, fatigue, and insomnia.
 The description of small fiber neuropathy in a subgroup of fibromyalgia patients supports the disease neuropathic-autonomic underpinning.
 However, others claim that small fiber neuropathy occurs only in small groups of those with fibromyalgia.